 How to Get Final Expense Leads: Sources, Costs, and Contact Rates

-To get final expense leads, you choose among five sources: direct mail, Facebook lead forms, telemarketed transfers, aged data, and self-generated funnels.
+To get final expense leads you have five sources: direct mail, Facebook lead forms, telemarketed transfers, aged data, and self-generated funnels.
 Each trades cost against exclusivity and contact rate.
-Direct mail runs $25–$40 per lead; Facebook leads run $9–$20 but need fast follow-up to convert.
+Direct mail runs $25–$40 per lead; Facebook leads run $9–$20 but need a five-minute callback.
+Judge every source on cost per issued policy.

-If your goal is different, start where it fits: to build your own flow instead of buying, see how to generate final expense leads; to avoid cold-calling entirely, see final expense leads without cold calling; and if you’re new and funding leads out of pocket, start with getting final expense leads as a new agent.
+If your goal is narrower, start where it fits: to build your own flow instead of buying, see the final expense lead generation system guide; to avoid cold-calling entirely, see final expense leads without cold calling.

 Every final expense lead you can buy or build falls into one of these buckets.
 The differences that matter are cost per lead, whether the lead is exclusive or shared, and the contact rate — the share of leads you can actually reach by phone.